Skip to content

 sol = solve(sprob, LambaEM(), callback=cb)

-For more information on SDE simulations, see StochasticDiffEq.jl's documentation.
+For more information, see the StochasticDiffEq.jl documentation.

 ODE simulations